rdeioris/glTFRuntime/README.md

 ![PBRMaterial2](Docs/Screenshots/PBRMaterial2.PNG?raw=true "PBRMaterial2")

-What if we want to change the UberMaterial ? glTFRuntime expects 4 different Material Types: Opaqua, TwoSided, Translucent and TwoSidedTranslucent.
+What if we want to change the UberMaterial ? glTFRuntime expects 4 different Material Types: Opaque, TwoSided, Translucent and TwoSidedTranslucent.

 If you want to completely change the rendering mode of glTF assets you need to define all of them.